Academy for Women Entrepreneurs 2023

 - Projected number of women participants and their general business profiles (owners vs nonbusiness owners, levels of education, etc.)

 - Describe how you will recruit and select the women participants

 - List any local partners (NGOs, private sector, government) and describe how they will augment the experience for participants

-- Describe what country-specific sessions you will include in the course schedule to supplement the DreamBuilder modules, including components that engage U.S. Embassy Malta alumni (U.S. Embassy Malta will assist in identifying alumni from U.S. government exchange programs)
+- Describe what country-specific sessions you will include in the course scheduleto supplement the DreamBuilder modules, including components that engage AWE in Malta alumni (U.S. Embassy Malta will assist in identifying alumni)

 - Where and how the training sessions will take place (online or in-person)

-- Describe how you will monitor progress and communicate with the women participants
+- Describe how you will monitor progress and communicate with participants

-- Include the budget, listing program categories (e.g., rental of premises, promotional materials, honoraria to facilitators, seed money, social media publicity etc.)
+- Include the budget (minimum $15,000 and maximum $50,000), listing program categories e.g., rental of premises, promotion, honoraria to facilitators, seed money for pitch competition winners, social media publicity etc.